How Powerful is Physical Activity?

 Once you start to move again, your muscles will be more receptive to insulin.

-This will help you to manage your blood sugar levels and avoid Type 2 Diabetes.
+This will help you to manage your blood sugar levels, avoid, and even reverse Type 2 Diabetes.

-Did you know that exercise can be as effective as antidepressants?
+Did you know that exercise is as effective as antidepressants?

 The powerful benefits of physical activity will help you to fight depression.